Supply Chain Working Conditions

-Our Supplier Sustainability efforts thus far have primarily focused on issues at cut-and-sew facilities where we have direct relationships and greater influence to drive improvements.
+Our Supplier Sustainability efforts historically have focused on issues at cut-and-sew facilities where we have direct relationships and greater influence to drive improvements.
 We also monitor, assess, remediate and disclose their supporting facilities, such as laundries, embroideries and screen printers.
-However, we are evolving our strategy to address issues in other parts of our supply chain, including areas where we have less direct influence but nonetheless see opportunities to improve working conditions .
+However, in recent years we have evoloved our strategy to address issues in other parts of our supply chain, including areas where we have less direct influence but nonetheless see opportunities to improve working conditions .
 For instance, we are working with our strategic mill suppliers to assess their working conditions and build their capacity to proactively mitigate risks, and we are seeking to improve conditions in the cotton sector through our partnership with the Better Cotton Initiative.

-Achieving this requires innovation and closer partnership with suppliers and their facilities that manufacture our branded product.
+Achieving our goals requires innovation and closer partnership with suppliers and their facilities that manufacture our branded product.
 At the same time, more assistance, better tools and added capability building services are provided to suppliers to help them improve their sustainability performance.
 One of our responsibilities in a partnership model is to clearly establish and communicate all of our expectations to our supply chain partners.
 To that end, we have evolved our Code of Vendor Conduct (COVC) to provide our supply chain partners with more clarity on our standards, goals and expectations.